 IP4.DNS[1]: 192.168.12.1

-You can use the ip Route command to get the IP address of your main network interface.
+You can use the ip route command to get the IP address of your primary network interface.

 ip route get 1.1.1.1